For holders of diplomatic and official passports:

 The Convention applies to citizens of the Republic of Serbia and the Kingdom of Denmark who spent part of their working life in Denmark and part in Serbia, thus acquiring the right to pension, i.e. that all the pension contributions paid in both countries be mutually recognised.

 HEALTH SITUATION — Detailed information on the current health situation in the Kingdom of Denmark can be found on the World Health Organization website: https://www.euro.who.int/en/countries/denmark.

 If in need of an emergency medical intervention, call the emergency services by telephone at 112.

 SECURITY SITUATION — The security situation in the Kingdom of Denmark is stable.

 TRANSPORT — The largest and the most important airport in Denmark is Kastrup, located in Copenhagen.
-There are several smaller airports in other parts of the country, not attractive from a tourist aspect (Aarhus, Billund...).
+In other parts of the country there are several smaller airports (e.g. direct connection Belgrade – Billund) less attractive from a tourist aspect (Aarhus...).

 The railway network is very modern, and the connection and development level guarantee the possibility of travel to all European destinations.
 For information, go to: www.dsb.dk.
 The roads are of high quality, and all important destinations are connected by motorways built in accordance with the highest standards.

 During a tourist stay in this country (up to 90 days), tourists may drive a motor vehicle using a national driver's licence.
 If travelling by a vehicle registered in the Republic of Serbia, insurance is required ― Green Card.
 There is an agreement with Denmark on mutual recognition and exchange of driver’s licences that enables persons with regulated residence in Denmark to exchange their Serbian driver’s licence for a foreign (Danish) one without re-taking the driving test.
 This exchange only applies to “B” category driver’s licences.